Skip to main content

 Pricing credo

-The mission of Twelve Data is to organize the world's financial data and make it universally accessible.
-We strive to become the single place where all customers, from individual traders to well-established institutions, will find all financial data.
-However, not all data has the same value.
-For example, getting a company's logo is much simpler than getting a company's fund holders.
+Twelve Data's mission is to organize the world's financial data and make it universally accessible.
+Our goal is to become the go-to platform where everyone—from individual traders to major institutions—can find all their financial data needs.
+However, the value of data varies; for instance, accessing a company's logo is far simpler than obtaining details about its fund holders.

-The API credit system with minute quota allocations allows us to achieve the highest level of transparency and easiness of use across all endpoints - with a single subscription.
-Data weighting depends on the cost of maintaining the data and the frequency of updates.
-Some data could be easily collected with convenient formats others require lots of work for standardizing the dataset; some endpoints update every minute, other every hour.
-All details influence the data weighting.
+The API credit system, with minute-based quota allocations, ensures the highest level of transparency and ease of use across all endpoints—all within a single subscription.
+Data weighting reflects the cost of maintaining the data and the frequency of updates.
+Some datasets are readily available in convenient formats, while others require extensive effort to standardize.
+Similarly, certain endpoints update every minute, while others refresh hourly.
+These factors collectively determine data weighting.

 Thank you for supporting our mission!